statsig-io/docs/docs/integrations/cloudflare.md

 ### 4. Flushing Events

 ```
-ctx.waitUntil(statsig.flush());
+ctx.waitUntil(statsig.flush(1000));
 ```

 This flushes all events from the sdk to statsig.
 Without this, you wont be able to get diagnostic information in the Statsig Console, nor any event data you logged.
+We also set a 1s timeout to ensure the flush wont block the response.

 ### Putting it all together